DenisBajgora/SearchSphere_repo/README.md

 File Saving: Text output visible in the application can be saved directly from the GUI to a chosen location.

-Directory Selection: Users can specify the folder to search in or save files to.
+Directory Selection(Search Space): Users can specify the folder to search in or save files to.

 Mutli File Support: Users that can specify a folder with different file extenstions and as long as those files contain text it will open and read it.